QubesOS/qubes-core-admin/doc/qubes-events.rst

 action is performed.
 You may at your own responsibility raise exceptions from such events to try to prevent such action.

-Event handlers may return a value.
+Events handlers may yield values.
 Those values are aggregated and returned to the caller as a list of those values.
-The order of this list is undefined.
-:py:obj:`None` values are omitted.
+See below for details.

 Handling events
 ---------------